AlexHunter89/Simple-Inventory-Aide/README.md

 - The **Delete Entry** and **Modify Entry** features are currently placeholders and will be implemented in future versions.
 - For the best experience, users are recommended to load a previous session rather than starting a new one, as starting a new session will overwrite all previous data.
+- The chat bot requires an Open AI API Key!!
+This feature will be broken without the proper configuration on behalf of the user.

 ## Contributing